-Committee: Committee of the Whole

-Date: November 9, 2017

-Agenda Item No.: Title: iMatter Youth Report Card and Resolution

-1. Individual Making The Deputation

-Name: Helen Chen Address:

-City/Town: Richmond Hill Postal Code:

-Home Phone No.: Business Phone No.

-Email Address:

-2. Name of Group or Person(s) Being Represented (if applicable):

-iMatter Youth Movement

-3. Purpose of Deputation / Brief Statement of Issue:

-Although there is a lot to be proud of in terms of York Region's sustainability plans and actions, there is still room for improvement.
-We, youth members, are here to present a report card and resolution to improve and build on the current plans and become involved to help solve climate change with the region.
-We hope there will be more transparency in government, so citizens could become informed on what's going on in the environment sector, the establishment of a Youth Advisory Committee so youth voices get heard and included in the government, and a goal to net zero by 2040, and 2045 by the latest.
-Solving climate change is a collective effort, and we'd love to work with you to make that happen.
-Thank you so much for your support and consideration.
+Co ommittee: Committee of the Who Date: November 9, 2017 Αç genda Item No.: Title: iMatter Youth Report Card and Resolution 1.
+Individual Making The Deputat ion Name: Helen Chen Address: City/Town: Richmond Hill Postal Code: Home Phone No.: Business Phone No. Email Address: 2.
+Name of Group or Person(s) B iMatter Youth Movement eing Represented (if applicable): 3.
+Purpose of Deputation / Brief Statement of Issue: actions, there is still room for important and resolution to improve a solve climate change with the regovernment, so citizens could be sector, the establishment of a Youncluded in the government, and d of in terms of York Region's sustainability plans and provement.
+We, youth members, are here to present a report and build on the current plans and become involved to help gion.
+We hope there will be more transparency in ecome informed on what's going on in the environment buth Advisory Committee so youth voices get heard and a goal to net zero by 2040, and 2045 by the latest.
+Solving ort, and we'd love to work with you to make that happen. port and consideration.
 I do not wish to make a deputation, however, I would like to be informed of Council's decision and receive any further information.